blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 ## What is Meta-Learning?

 Before diving into the topic, let's look at the general idea of meta-learning.
-In traditional, supervised machine learning, tasks are learned using a large number of labeled examples.
+In supervised machine learning, tasks are learned using a large number of labeled examples.
 Acquiring a sufficient amount of labeled data, however, can be labour extensive.
 Also, this approach to machine learning evidently deviates from the human learning process; a child is certainly able to learn what a specific object is, using only a few examples, and not hundreds or thousands.
 This is where meta-learning comes in.
-Its goal can be described as acquiring the ability to learn new tasks from only a few examples <d-cite key="9428530"></d-cite>
+Its goal can be described as acquiring the ability to learn new tasks from only a few examples <d-cite key="9428530"></d-cite>.

-There is not one fixed framework to meta-meta learning, however, a common approach is based on the principle, that train and test conditions must match <d-cite key="vinyals2016matching"></d-cite>.\\
+There is not one fixed framework to meta-meta learning, however, a common approach is based on the principle, that the conditions in which a model is trained and evaluated must match <d-cite key="vinyals2016matching"></d-cite>.\\
 Let's look at this in more detail, for the case of few-shot classification.
 Here, the meta-learning goal can be verbalized as "learning to learn new classes from few examples" <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite>.
 When evaluating a meta-learner, one needs a training set $$
 \mathcal{D^{tr}} = ((\mathbf{x}_1, y_1), (\mathbf{x}_2, y_2), (\mathbf{x}_3, y_3), ...)$$, consisting of labeled examples for unseen classes.